arkL - login

 These, and sub-columns, were a previous approach to structuring the data and specifically to dealing with the problem that single datasets may contain several columns of closely related data.
 They are now being eliminated, in favour of placing all the relevant data in the columns table - and explicitly indicating in the intervals and events tables which column (if any) each item belongs in.

-POINT-DATA TABLE
+POINT-DATA

 Revised querying system - Feb 2026